|Performance date||September, 1996|

 SWIM continued Handspan's tradition of participation in the Melbourne Fringe Festival Parade and built on the success of Handspan's 1995 award winning parade entry Enrapture.

-Students from Swinburne University’s Small Theatre Production course, with Handspan members and a new generation of their offspring, participated in the creation and performance of the production led by Katrina Gaskell, Alison Bogg and Megan Cameron.
+Students from Swinburne University’s Small Theatre Production Course' course, with Handspan members and a new generation of their offspring, participated in the creation and performance of the production led by Katrina Gaskell, Alison Bogg and Megan Cameron.